Understanding Bloom’s (and Anderson and Krathwohl’s) Taxonomy

 2. The last two stages of Bloom’s Taxonomy were switched so that evaluation (evaluating) comes before synthesis (creating).

-Anderson and Krathwohl believed that a learner’s ability to evaluate came before his or her ability to synthesize/create and therefore changed the order of these last two categories in Bloom’s Taxonomy.
+Anderson and Krathwohl believed that learners must evaluate before they can create.
+Because of this, they changed the order of the last two categories in Bloom’s Taxonomy.
+Now, evaluate comes before create.

 3. The knowledge (remembering) category was updated to reflect four knowledge dimensions instead of three.

-To learn more about the updates to Bloom’s Taxonomy, check out Anderson and Krathwohl’s book A Taxonomy for Learning, Teaching, and Assessing: A Revision of Bloom’s Taxonomy of Educational Objectives.
+To learn more about the updates to Bloom’s Taxonomy, read Anderson and Krathwohl’s book.
+The book is titled A Taxonomy for Learning, Teaching, and Assessing: A Revision of Bloom’s Taxonomy of Educational Objectives.

-ProEdit specializes in elearning development staffing and project services.
-What kind of assistance would help you develop better training?
+ProEdit specializes in course development.
+What assistance would help you develop better training?

 Leave a Reply